 A 'push' occurs when your hand has the same value as the dealer's, and in this instance your bet is returned.

 Blackjack (Ace and 10) will defeat a hand worth 21 that consists of three or more cards, or one that was formed via splitting a pair of cards.

 There are two side bets available in Madison Avenue Blackjack: Perfect Pairs and 21+3.

 These can be combined with your main bet, and you can win a side bet even if your Blackjack bet loses.

-Three types of pairs are available - each has a different payout (below).
+Three different types of pairs are applicable, and they each contain a different payout, as explained below:

 Perfect Pairs Payouts: